phetsims/geometric-optics/doc/model.md

 - A ray from the top of the object, proceeding parallel to the optical axis of the optical element.
 For a converging lens, the ray will pass through the principal focal point.
 For a diverging lens, the ray will proceed from the lens as if it emanated from the focal point on the near side of the lens.
 - A ray through the principal focal point on the near-side for a converging lens, or on the far-side for a diverging lens.
 The ray will proceed parallel to the optical axis upon exit from the lens.

-"Many" rays consists of a 120-degree fan of rays.
+_Many_ rays consists of a 120-degree fan of rays.
 The number of rays varies with the distance of the object from the optic, such that at least 2 rays will pass through the optic.

 ### _Lens_ screen